JujuAdams/Bento/docs/0.1/Template-Horizontal-Slider.md

 A horizontal slider.

-Sliders have two special callbacks, `callbackOnValueChange` and `callbackValueUpdate`:
+Sliders have two special events, `eventOnValueChange` and `eventValueUpdate`:

-`callbackOnValueChange` is executed when the handle is moved by the player.
-You could use this callback to set a variable elsewhere or to play a sound etc. `callbackValueUpdate` is called once when the slider is created, and then every frame.
-The intention is that this callback allows you to create a two-way binding for the slider.
-The function you set for `callbackValueUpdate` should return  the value you want to set for the slider.
+`eventOnValueChange` is executed when the handle is moved by the player.
+You could use this event to set a variable elsewhere or to play a sound etc. `eventValueUpdate` is called once when the slider is created, and then every frame.
+The intention is that this event allows you to create a two-way binding for the slider.
+The function you set for `eventValueUpdate` should return  the value you want to set for the slider.
 For example:

 ```
 build BentoHorizontalSlider {
-    onValueChange = fn {
+    eventOnValueChange = fn {
         SettingsSet("sound volume", value)
         AudioPlay(snd_blip)
     }

-    valueUpdate = fn {
+    eventValueUpdate = fn {
         return SettingsGet("sound volume")
     }
 }